Lendico/partner-api-documentation/ApiPortal.md

 If you are using the portal for the first time you need to Sign Up to be able to use all the features.
 For signing up use an account that will be related to the system you want to integrate with partner API, avoid using personal account.

-1. Click in the menu Sign In.
+1. Click on the menu Sign In.
-2. Click in the button `Azure Active Directory B2C`.
+2. Click on the button `Azure Active Directory B2C`.

 ![Portal Sign In](resource/portal-signin.png "Portal Sign In")

-3. Click in `Sign up now` as shown in the bottom of the image.
+3. Click on `Sign up now` as shown in the bottom of the image.

 ![Portal B2C Sign In](resource/portal-b2c-signin.png "Portal B2C Sign In")

 4. Fill out the email.
-5. Click in `Send verification code` and a text box will open, text there the confirmation code you got in your email.
+5. Click on `Send verification code` and a text box will open, text there the confirmation code you got in your email.
 6. Fill out the password.
 7. Fill out the password confirmation.
 8. Fill out the given name, for making it easier for identify the company, please add here the name of the company.
 9. Fill out the person or team responsible for the onboarding(Not mandatory).
-10. Click in create and the account will be created
+10. Click on create and the account will be created

 ![Portal B2C Sign UP](resource/portal-signup.png "Portal B2C Sign UP")